 ‘Artificial intelligence will solve everything,’ and other AI myths

 Artificial intelligence, or simply AI, is one of the biggest business buzzwords these days — and with good reason.
+Your smartphone is programmed to use AI, as is your smart TV, smart watch and many other day to day devices.
 The enterprise AI market is expected to be worth over $6 billion by 2022, according to MarketsandMarkets.
 But with any new technology, enthusiasm can quickly turn into mythologizing, making it hard to separate fact from fiction.
 If savvy businesses can look at AI with a critical eye and understand its biggest misconceptions, they can capitalize on its true potential.
 Here we breakdown some of the biggest myths surrounding AI today.

 Fiction: Artificial intelligence will take over the world

 While business leaders only recently began to educate themselves on the ins and outs of enterprise AI, most of us received a rudimentary AI education years ago at our local movie theaters or on our television sets.
 Hollywood has long captivated our imaginations and tapped into our fears with its visions of AI — from the malevolent HAL in 2001: A Space Odyssey, to the uncannily human “hosts” in Westworld.
 Recently, futurists like Elon Musk and the late Stephen Hawking have fanned the flames with grave public statements warning against the dangers of an AI-based society.

 These fanciful portrayals have contributed to the assumption that AI is a hyper-intelligent, possibly dangerous technology that future generations will need to reckon with.
 In reality, AI is a lot more down-to-earth.
 It’s here, it’s been here and it has a very long way to go before Skynet can take over the world.